FluffiestFloof/lambda-players-css-weaponpack/README.md

 # Lambda Players - Counter-Strike: Source Weapon Pack
-Adds Counter-Strike: Source weapons for the [Lambda Players](https://github.com/IcyStarFrost/Lambda-Players/).<br>
+Adds Counter-Strike: Source weapons, except the grenades, for the [Lambda Players](https://github.com/IcyStarFrost/Lambda-Players/).<br>
-Except the grenades.
+The damage and spread values were inspired by the Zeta CSS weapons.

 ### Weapons implemented
 Currently implements the following weapons;